snowleopard/selective/README.md

 -- A consequence of the above laws is that 'apS' satisfies 'Applicative' laws.
--- We choose not to require that 'apS' = '<*>', since this forbids some -- interesting instances, such as 'Validation'. class Applicative f => Selective f where
+-- We choose not to require that 'apS' = '<*>', since this forbids some -- interesting instances, such as 'Validation'.
+--
+-- If f is also a 'Monad', we require that 'handle' = 'handleM'. class Applicative f => Selective f where
     handle :: f (Either a b) -> f (a -> b) -> f b